abhishekkrthakur/colabcode/README.md

 optional arguments:
-  --password PASSWORD  password to protect your code-server from unauthorized access --mount_drive        if you use --mount_drive, your google drive will be mounted
+  --password PASSWORD  password to protect your code-server from unauthorized access --mount_drive        if you use --mount_drive, your google drive will be mounted --code_server   code server version you want to use default is the latest
 ```

 Else, you can do the following: